Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Prevention methods

 Can an adult avoid otitis media?
-Nobody can give a full guarantee against illness.
-But you can always reduce the risks.
+No one can give a complete guarantee against illness.
+But you can always reduce risks.
 Preventive measures that will allow this to be achieved include:

-• Timely appeal for medical help and compliance with all, without exception, the doctor's recommendations;
+• Timely request for medical assistance and compliance with all doctor’s recommendations without exception;

 • treatment of chronic ailments, especially ENT organs;